mrballistic/bejeweled-ai/README.md

 ### 📦 GitHub Pages
 To deploy the latest version to GitHub Pages:

-1. Ensure all changes are committed to the main branch
+1. Ensure all changes are committed
 2. Run the deployment script:
    ```bash
    ./deploy.sh
    ```

-The script will:
+The script will automatically:
+- Install all dependencies
 - Create a fresh gh-pages branch
-- Install dependencies
-- Build a production version with relative paths
+- Build with relative asset paths
-- Clean up unnecessary files
-- Move the build to the root directory
-- Push to GitHub Pages
+- Deploy to GitHub Pages
-- Return to your original branch
+- Push changes to main branch
+- Handle all necessary cleanup

 The deployed site will be available at your GitHub Pages URL.